b. 1874 Montevideo, Uruguay - d. 1949 Montevideo, Uruguay

 After moving to New York in the early 70s', Buzio's pictorial vocabulary shifted to reflect her new urban surroundings, inspiring her to create her New York Cityscapes, with their evocative rooflines, cast iron architecture, and water towers.
 Her last series of abstract geometric designs executed in bright primary colors, represented a new direction in her practice.

 Buzio's ceramics are found in the Brooklyn Museum New York; the Museum of Fine Arts, Houston; the Smithsonian National Museum of American Art, Washington, D.C; the Los Angeles County Museum of Art; the San Francisco Fine Arts Museums; the Nelson-Atkins Museum of Art, Kansas City; the Everson Museum of Art, Syracuse, New York; the Racine Art Museum, Wisconsin; the Nerman Museum of Contemporary Art, Overland Park, Kansas; the Honolulu Academy of Art, Hawaii; the Victoria & Albert Museum, London; the National Museum of History and the Museum of Fine Arts, Taiwan.
 Buzio’s work is also included in several other international museums and private collections.

 Please click for Chronology

 b.
 1922 Montevideo, Uruguay - d.
 1997 Seravezza, Italy

-In 1942, Fonseca quit his architectural studies in order to pursue an artistic career.
+In 1942, Fonseca chose to leave his study of architecture in order to pursue an artistic career.
 Working under the direction of Joaquín Torres-García, Fonseca joined the artist's workshop, where he participated in the group's collective exhibitions.
 In 1945, Fonseca traveled with other Taller Torres-García members through Argentina, Peru, and Bolivia to study pre-Columbian art.
 This experience, along with numerous trips throughout Europe, the Middle East, and Egypt during the 1950s, profoundly affected Fonseca's formal and theoretical approach to art.